 The Cathedral of the Holy Trinity is the first Anglican cathedral built outside the British Isles.
-Nestled in the heart of Old Quebec, it is the Mother Church of the Diocese of Quebec.
-While it was under construction between 1800 and 1804, King George III commissioned the Royal Goldsmiths, Rundell and Bridge, to create an exceptional silver Communion Service for the new Cathedral.
-This Communion Service is presented inside the Cathedral and is one of the finest examples of Georgian silver ever made.
-Its chamber organ, an exceptional piece, was built in 1790 by England & Sons for Sir William Bagshawe, an Englishman and close friend of Franz Josef Haydn.
-It is therefore quite possible that Haydn played it on one of his visits to England.
+Nestled in the heart of Old Québec, it is the Mother Church of the Diocese of Québec.
+While it was under construction between 1800 and 1804, King George III ordered an exceptional silver Communion Service for the new Cathedral.
+It's one of the finest examples of Georgian silver ever made.
+The chamber organ in this house of worship is an instrument of exceptional craftsmanship.

 |Establishment equipped for groups|

 |Establishment offering individual activities for youth, Individual clients|

 |Establishment offering group activities for youth|